Skip to main content

 Standard ERC Methods

-Both ERC-20 and ERC-721 tokens implement standard methods that the indexer queries:
+ERC-20, ERC-721, and ERC-1400 tokens implement standard methods that the indexer queries:

-Common Methods (Both Standards)
+Common Methods (All Standards)

 function name() external view returns (string memory);